Web Analytics

 Fad #7: Very expensive high chairs

 Many high chairs are available on the market, and some of them come with a very steep price tag.
 These pricier feeding chairs are usually designed to last through toddlerhood, and some have a recline option for ‘lounging’ younger babies.
 There is nothing wrong with that as long as the high chair offers good support during feeding, allowing baby to sit fully upright for core stability and swallowing safety.
 Watch for seats that are much too wide for a little baby who’s just starting on solids, especially if your baby is on the smaller side.
-If your high chair comes with a recline option for ‘lounging’, don’t feed baby solids in a reclined position.
-(If you are looking for a comfortable, inexpensive, and practical option, see this solution we came up with for our tiny eater.)
+If your high chair comes with a recline option for ‘lounging’, don’t feed baby solids in a reclined position, and never feed your baby in a car seat.
+(If you are looking for a comfortable, inexpensive, and practical high chair option, see this solution we came up with for our tiny eater.)

 Fad #8: Relying on the Wonder Weeks app/ book for exact timing of 'leaps'